-In reference to our discussion, you need to do the following:
+In reference to our discussion, you could start by doing the following:

 - Use the right keywords and description.
-Remember not to change your title once you settle on one, since this becomes your identity.
+Remember not to change your title once you settle on one – since it eventually becomes your identity.

 - Incentivize happy customers to rate and review your app

 - Appropriately describe your app, giving a very clear value proposition

 - Localize keywords based on your target countries app stores.